GeekTrainer/help-desk-bot-lab/Node/exercise2-TicketSubmissionDialog.md

     };
     ```

-1. Locate the last waterfall step, and replace the line
+1. Locate the last waterfall step, and replace the following line:

     ```javascript
     session.send(`Awesome!
 Your ticked has been created with the number ${ticketId}.`);
     ```

-    with this one
+    with this one:

     ```javascript
     session.send(new builder.Message(session).addAttachment({